-The Complete Cybersecurity Guide for Small and Medium Businesses
+A Cybersecurity Guide for Small to Medium Businesses in 2022

 Cybersecurity threats are growing every day, and not a day passes when there isn’t a story about some kind of breach or data theft in the news.
 Those of us who own or manage small and medium businesses know that cybersecurity is crucial and that we should be paying close attention to these issues.
 The problem comes in figuring out where to start.

 Cybersecurity can feel overwhelming and terribly complicated.
 Not every manager or small business owner has a technical background, so wading through all of the technical jargon and conflicting information can put off even the most careful and security-oriented among us.